 There is a whole series of books called Politically Incorrect Guides to a variety of topics, many history-related.
 There’s a website called Conservapedia to serve as the counterpart to Wikipedia, because you know, ordinary reality has just too much of a leftist bias.
+(Although by no means do they rule out gaming the system on Wikipedia itself.)
+There’s another site called Infogalactic, which does exactly the same thing.
 There’s PragerU and all kinds of other websites to overwrite the “leftist indoctrination” on university campuses.
 And on and on and on.

 Many of the myths they promote have been around for some time: Columbus was a good guy; the United States was founded as a Christian nation; the Crusades were just self-defense; the Second Amendment was intended to guarantee individual gun ownership; climate scientists formerly believed in “global cooling”; Margaret Sanger was a racist eugenicist; McCarthy was a benevolent and patriotic hero; Reagan ended the Cold War and ushered in a feel-good era of patriotism and prosperity and solid American values.